zlatozar/TigerLanguage/FrontEnd/Notes.md

     not want changed
   - To provide space for variables local to a procedure

-The frame pointer `$fp` points to the first word in the currently executing procedure's stack frame.
+The frame pointer(MIPS) `$fp` points to the first word in the **currently executing** procedure's stack frame.
 The stack pointer `$sp` points to the last word of frame.
 The first four arguments are passed in registers, so the fifth argument is the first one stored on the stack.

 The steps below describe the calling convention used on most **MIPS** machines.

+Tip: Function calling conventions try to ensure to generate as few memory traffic as possible.

-#### Immediately before the caller invokes the callee
+#### Immediately before the caller invokes the callee (function starts)

 1. _Pass arguments_.
 By convention, the first four arguments are passed in registers `$a0-$a3`.
 Any remaining arguments are pushed on the stack and appear at the beginning of